-Each student will be assigned work for home study throughout the school year.
-Their success in class is greatly affected by the completion of such homework.
+There are times students will be assigned work for home study throughout the school year.
+A student's success in class is greatly affected by the completion of such homework.
 We ask for your cooperation in making sure that your child completes his/her work through the use of a planned study time at home.
-The agenda portion of this handbook is a good place to check for homework assignments.
-Staff posts academic information on our Skyward website.
+Staff posts academic information in Schoology.